An introduction to Antique Jewelry Hallmarks on Antique Gold Jewelry is base-camp in preparation for your Investing in Jewelry fun-journey.

 In the world of Antique Jewelry, import jewels are often NOT marked.

-A Persian diadem, the ancestor of the tiara, was discovered made of brass metal, sometime between the 17th - 18th century and surprise, surprise! it sold at auction for 6,250 GBP.
+A Persian diadem, the ancestor of the tiara, was discovered made of brass metal, sometime between the 17th - 18th centuries and surprise, it sold at auction for 6,250 GBP.

 Hand made Antique Indian Jewelry and old Ethnic Jewelry from the Arabian peninsula, are examples of premier antique jewelry bearing no such Jewelry hallmarks.

-The point being, providing the Jewelry is authentic, early jewelry can be valuable although it will not hallmarked.
-Indeed, some of the most unique and fascinating jewelry items, were handcrafted by desert society people, who had either:
+The point being, providing the Jewelry is authentic, early jewelry can be valuable although it will not be hallmarked.
+Indeed, some of the most unique and fascinating jewelry items were handcrafted by desert society people, who had either:

-British Jewelry with a full UKHM (United Kingdom Hall Mark) generally consist of the following marks:
+British Jewelry with a full UKHM (United Kingdom Hall Mark) generally consists of the following marks:

 Headquarters were at London's "Goldsmiths' Hall of the Worshipful Company of Goldsmith" and this is actually where the English term "Hallmark" was derived.